 Many modern cameras cannot only take still pictures, but also record videos.
 The D7100 indeed provides for movie recording, while the D300 does not.
 The highest resolution format that the D7100 can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The D300 and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D300 and Nikon D7100 along with similar information for a sample of similar cameras.
+The table below summarizes some of the other core capabilities of the Nikon D300 and Nikon D7100 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Nikon D300 (⇒ rgt)||optical||YES||3.0||922||fixed||no||8000||6.0||12||no|